furnacecreek/awesome-visionOS-apps/README.md

 `awesome-visionOS-apps` is a curated list of awesome visionOS apps. 🥽

+Check it out by browsing our table of contents or pressing Command + F to search for a keyword.

 **PRs are welcome!**

-# How to Use

-`awesome-visionOS-apps` is an awesome list for discovering high quality visionOS.
-Browse our table of contents or press Command + F to search for a keyword.

 # Contributing